corinwagen/presto/tutorial/README.md

         power: 2
 ```

-On a 2020 Intel Cascade Lake processor, *presto* can run 25 frames in 4–10 minutes (depending on the load from other users).
+On a 2020 Intel Cascade Lake processor, *presto* can run 25 frames in 4–10 minutes (depending on shared disk load).
 Accordingly, this 20 ps equilibration should take 2–5 days to run.

 To analyze these jobs as they progress, the ``analyze.py`` and ``analyze_reaction.py`` scripts can be used.